RSampson17/RSampson17/HR Data/README.md

 Clean the HR Data dataset to properly format table and column names and ensure all data is complete.
 Analyzed all 7 tables and wrote SQL queries to answer a multitude of questions.

-The following questions were resolved by queries I wrote.

 1. Write a query in SQL to display the first name, last name, department number, and department name for each employee.
 2. Write a query in SQL to display the first and last name, department, city, and state province for each employee.
 3. Write a query in SQL to display the first name, last name, salary, and job grade for all employees.